Saksham886/Team_semicolon/README.md

 # Emotion Detector API (Colon)

 ## Overview
-The *Colon Emotion Detector API* is a FastAPI-based service that processes .wav audio files and returns an emotion prediction.
+The *Colon Emotion Detector Public API* is a FastAPI-based service that processes .wav audio files and returns an emotion prediction.
 It accepts *POST requests* with multipart/form-data.

 ## API Endpoint